Diamond Jim Brady: Thoroughbred racing

 Jim Brady owned and raced a significant stable of Thoroughbred horses which were trained by Matthew Allen.
 Among his top horses, Gold Heels was the Champion Older Male Horse of 1902 and Accountant was the American Co-Champion Three-Year-Old Male Horse of 1906.

 In his obituary, the Daily Racing Form noted that his activities in racing helped make him a national figure.

 Personal life

 "Diamond Jim" is known for his longtime relationship with actress and singer Lillian Russell.
 It is said they would rendezvous at his home at 7 West 46th Street in Manhattan.
 It is said that her eating habits were a perfect match for his own.

 In 1912, Brady donated $220,000 to Johns Hopkins Hospital in Baltimore, Maryland, where he had once been treated.
 The hospital created the James Buchanan Brady Urological Institute in his honor.

 Brady never married, and after his death, his estate was distributed to many institutions, most notably New York Hospital.
-Now known as NewYork–Presbyterian Hospital, the department of urology still maintains the James Buchanan Brady Foundation.
+It is now known as NewYork–Presbyterian Hospital, and the department of urology still maintains the James Buchanan Brady Foundation.